 What can be done to reduce food waste?
 Fortunately, as producers, food sellers and shoppers become more aware of the problem, I think behaviors are beginning to change.
 For instance, at the start of the fresh supply chain, growers are increasingly using technology to manage the factors that can lead to crop loss.
 When it comes to transport, choosing the right packaging protects produce from damage and goes a long way in reducing supply chain inefficiencies.
 Also, food industry participants in processing and retailing are uncovering where in their operations there is food waste and loss – and publicizing what they plan to do about it.

 In addition, industry, social initiatives, start-ups and other organizations are coming up with new and different ways of redistributing food to reduce food waste.
 Similarly, food industry campaigns are educating shoppers on simple changes that help them avoid overbuying and on ways to reduce food waste.
-IFCO supports consumers’ wish to reduce food waste, because IFCO Reusable Plastic Containers extend shelf life so fruits and vegetables remain fresher longer at home.
+IFCO supports consumers’ wish to reduce food waste, because IFCO Reusable Packaging Containers extend shelf life so fruits and vegetables remain fresher longer at home.

 No one wants food to go to waste, particularly the people who work so hard to produce and deliver the freshest foods cost-effectively.
 As experts in the food industry, we are responsible for making the right choices to improve supply chain efficiency for less waste.
 For example, by providing optimal packaging, we enable growers, distributors and retailers to better protect their products and make sure these arrive in better condition.
 We are doing our part to lower food waste and loss all along the fresh supply chain.